GettyImages-1279729723.jpg

 don’t disappoint them

-Designing Meta's Human Rights Report involved creating a visually compelling, relevant cover that reflects the global and inclusive nature of the company’s mission.
-The accompanying website was developed to be highly user-friendly, allowing seamless navigation through complex topics.
-Data-heavy content was thoughtfully organized with clean layouts, intuitive infographics, and interactive elements to make the material more engaging and accessible to a those 3.29 billion.
+A raised fist is often associated with peaceful protests.
+Using Meta’s famous hand emoji as a multicolor pattern, we created a woman’s face that reflects the global and inclusive nature of the company’s mission.
+An accompanying website was developed to be highly user-friendly, allowing seamless navigation through complex topics.
+Data-heavy content was thoughtfully organized with clean layouts, intuitive infographics, and interactive elements to make the material more engaging and accessible to those 3.29 billion.

 The Challenge